eighty20results/e20r-tracker/README.txt

 Requires PHP 5.2 or later.
 Tested up to: 4.2.2
 Stable tag: 0.9.9
+License: GPLv2

 A platform for managing nutrition and fitness coaching programs.
-Recommend using it in conjunction with the Paid Memberships Pro plugin and the PMPro Seuqences plugin.
+Use with the Paid Memberships Pro and PMPro Seuqences plugins.

 == Description ==
 The plugin is designed to coach clients through various change processes, whether they're behavioral, nutritional, fitness related, or otherwise.